-- 1. All students desiring to graduate must file a Graduation Application with the Registrar's Office by: September 15 for December graduation; and by December 1 for graduation in either May or August of the following year. - The Registrar's Office receives the Graduation Application from each student. - 3.
-Students who are not approved to graduate in the semester stated on the Graduation Application must file another Application in a subsequent semester. - 4.
+- 1. Students will be notified by the Registrar's Office of their impending graduation once their personalized degree progress reaches a minimum of 85% in Degree Works. - 2.
+Students will be directed by the Registrar's Office to provide information and complete certain tasks to qualify for degree conferral and graduation by: September 15 for fall graduation; and by December 1 for graduation in either spring or summer. - 3.
 The Registrar's Office posts degrees on transcripts and issues diplomas only when the registrar has certified that all graduation requirements have been met.
-These requirements include the following:
+These requirements include the following: - a.

-- a.
 Satisfactory completion of all degree requirements as specified in the Catalog for the student's degree program.
 Students who have been approved to pursue a degree according to an Individualized Degree Plan must satisfy all course and credit requirements of that plan prior to graduating. - b.
 A minimum cumulative GPA of 2.00. - c.
-Payment of graduation fee and all university financial obligations, including housing. - 5.
-Students on academic or disciplinary probation will not be allowed to graduate.
+Payment of graduation fee and all university financial obligations, including housing.

+- 4. Students on academic or disciplinary probation will not be allowed to graduate. - 5.
+Students will be notified of their graduation approval by the Registrar's Office.